H2tech/H2Fleet/README.md

 NOTE : When used in conjunction with the proof of concept this allows a full 60 days to access the H2 Fuel cell

+Warranty

+> Each H2 fuel cell come swith a full 1 year warrenty

 Installation

->

-CE marked product with full insurance
+> CE marked product with full insurance

+Life cycle

+> Quartley statistics gathering ..... althouhg there is the check every 8 weeks

+Every quarter - measure co2 emissions

 FAQ